- Talk to an Expert

 Using lean manufacturing’s Plan-Do-Check-Act (PDCA) cycle, managers and other stakeholders can make small, limited-impact changes, measure them, and use them to make decisions on how and when to scale.
 Practiced consistently, PDCA can bring improvements that lead to serious efficiency gains.

-Transforming into a digital factory brings benefits that include more operation efficiency, increased throughput, and decreased downtime.
-But knowing what digital factory software solution to choose can be a challenge when it seems like they all do the same thing (and they don’t).
+Transforming into a digital factory brings benefits that include better operational efficiencies, increased throughput, and decreased downtime.
+But knowing what digital factory software solution to choose can be a challenge when it seems like they all do the same thing (they don’t).

 The first thing to look for is quality.
 Will the digital factory software solution give you all the data you need?
 Can it help you identify causes of downtime?
 Can it connect all of your machines?
 If the answer to any of these is no, keep searching for a better solution.

 For many companies, the software price tag can be the first and final hurdle.
-Worximity TileBoard software is affordable and convenient, with a number of subscription plans to choose from.
+Worximity’s Tile+ and Tilelytics software is affordable and convenient with a number of subscription plans to choose from.

 Clients using Worximity’s Smart Factory analytics have seen results that show how valuable our Smart Factory technologies are in helping to increase their profits in less than 90 days by digitizing their operations.
 Take a look at a few of our Smart Factory analytics case studies: